taskforge/cli/CONTRIBUTING.md

 `make livehtml` which will run a local html server that live reloads changes to the docs.

-All docs are kept in `src/docs` and written in restructured text.
-They are build using Sphinx.
+All docs are kept in `docs` and written in restructured text.
+They are built using Sphinx.